x14ngch3n/x14ngch3n/README.md

 <!-- - 👨‍🎓 I'm an undergraduate student in [SJTU-CSE-MISL](https://github.com/MISL-SJTU) -->
 - 📓 I'm currently learning binary security and program analysis in CTF team [Ph0t1n1a](https://ctftime.org/team/55197/)
 - ✍️ I'm a member of [SJTUG](https://github.com/sjtug) and the maintainer of [SJTUBeamer](https://github.com/sjtug/SJTUBeamer)
-- ⭐ I like hanging out on Github, becoming stargazers of interesting repos in Programming Languages and Computer System
+- ⭐ I like hanging out on Github, becoming stargazers of interesting repos in Software Engineering and Computer System
 - 📧 How to reach me: cascades@sjtu.edu.cn

 Interseted?
 Visit my [HOMEPAGE](https://cascades-sjtu.github.io/) and [RESUME](https://rxresu.me/cascades/resume-en) for more info